 How do you get rid of the annoying noise while cycling?

-Quite simply: mark the seat post with a small line to mark the usual seat height, remove, clean and grease thin with good grease.
+Quite simply: mark the seat post with a small line to mark the usual seat height, remove, clean and grease thinly with good grease or even better with mounting paste.
 Remove the saddle clamp (if possible), and also lubricate very thin inside.
-Reinstall both parts.
-Test drive and probably look forward.
-If necessary, this works during a tour at short notice with hand cream or Vaseline, sunscreen or the like.
+Assemble both parts again.
+Take a test drive and will probably be happy.
+If necessary, this also works briefly with hand cream or petroleum jelly, sunscreen or similar during a tour.

-Carbon frames should not be treated with grease but require a special carbon mounting paste.
+Carbon frames must never be treated with grease, but require a special carbon assembly paste.
 Incidentally, greasing works well on steel frames, less because of annoying noises, but because they particularly like to rust from the inside.
 If the creaking is not over yet, I also recommend loosening the clamping screw of the saddle, disassembling, cleaning and reassembling everything.
 The clamping points can also be greased very thin in stubborn cases, they are usually mounted dry - but just in any case really clean!

 Since I drive often and a lot in rainy weather, the creaking noise occurs but now with beautiful regularity every year on my aluminum donkey.
 That's why I have to spend a few euros a sealed saddle clamp is provided, which covers the clamping slot with a small rubber and seals the seat tube with a collar on the shaft.
 Water does not come in so easily.
 I will report here from the other result, the sealed installation makes a well-thought impression.
 On older wheels, the plastic saddle top sometimes creaks or creaks quietly in front of the metal frame.
 Most of the time, the noise disappears by bravely shaking hands from the front or back.